rubencg195/aws-website-hosting-user-auth-cognito/README.md

   - S3 + CloudFront with local build automation
 - **Automated build and deployment** via OpenTofu local-exec
 - **S3 static website hosting** with CloudFront CDN
+- **Enhanced file handling** with proper MIME types and content validation
 - Infrastructure as Code with OpenTofu
 - **Local development and testing** with proper debugging